 The PG is located on the eastern side of the northern Ionian Sea, southwest of the Peloponnese coast (Figure 1(a)).
 It is a subbasin anticyclonic feature (diameter of ~120 km; Pinardi et al., 2015) which extends from the surface down to 800-1000 m depth (Malanotte-Rizzoli et al., 1997; Kovacevic et al., 2015) and it is forced by the Etesian winds (Ayoub et al., 1998; Mkhinini et al., 2014; Menna et al., 2021).
-In the late summer/fall the Etesian winds amplify their acceleration and the wind shear in the region of the western Cretan straits (Mkhinini et al., 2014) therefore, larger anticyclonic vorticities are observed during these months in the surface layer of the PG region (Menna et al., 2019a).
-In the sector PG, $\underline{T}a$ profiles for the three categories showed positive temperature anomalies in the first 800 m of the water column which coincides with the vertical extension of the gyre itself (Figure 2(d)).
-Profiles that fall into Category 1 showed decreasing warming in the first 70 m, anomaly values close to zero in the 70-150 m layer and increasing warming in the 150-400 m layer.
-The mean anomaly in the intermediate layer of Category 1 is 0.3° C (Table 2).
-Category 2 profiles were retrieved mainly in the coastal area near the Peloponnese while Category 3 profiles were found within the gyre area.
+In the late summer/fall the Etesian winds amplify their acceleration and the wind

+- 165 shear in the region of the western Cretan straits (Mkhinini et al., 2014) therefore, larger anticyclonic vorticities are observed during these months in the surface layer of the PG region (Menna et al., 2019a).
+In the sector PG, $\overline{T}a$ profiles for the three categories showed positive temperature anomalies in the first 800 m of the water column which coincides with the vertical extension of the gyre itself (Figure 2(d)).
+Profiles that fall into Category 1 showed decreasing warming in the first 50 m, anomaly values close to zero in the 50-100 m layer and increasing warming in the 100-400 m layer.
+The mean anomaly in the - 170 intermediate layer of Category 1 is 0.3°C (Table 2).
+Category 2 profiles were retrieved mainly in the coastal area near the

+Peloponnese while Category 3 profiles were found within the gyre area.
 Categories 2 and 3 showed strong warming in the surface layer (0.97° C and 1.14° C, respectively), a mean warming in the range of $0.3-0.6^{\circ}$ C in the intermediate layer and no warming compared to the SDC climatology was observed in the deep layer (Table 2).

-The SAP is one of the sites of open ocean convection in the Mediterranean Sea, characterised by a complex thermohaline circulation that influences the physical and biogeochemical properties of the dense waters formed in its interior and the strength of winter convection (Menna et al., 2022 OSR6; Pirro et al., 2022; Di Biagio et al., 2023).
+The SAP is one of the sites of open ocean convection in the Mediterranean Sea, characterised by a complex thermohaline circulation that influences the physical and biogeochemical properties of the dense waters formed in its interior and the strength of winter convection (Menna et al., 2022 OSR6; Pirro et al., 2022).
 This sector showed positive temperature anomalies in all layers and in all categories (Figure 2(d)).
 Most profiles belong to Category 3 with a mean MHW depth of ~ 950 m and maximum T_a at ~ 80 m depth.
-The largest mean warming was observed in the surface layer of each category (0.6-1.04° C) followed by the deep layer, which had an exceptional warming of $\sim 0.6^{\circ}$ C, and finally by the intermediate layer, with a mean warming of $\sim 0.4^{\circ}$ C (Table 2).
+The largest mean warming was observed in the surface layer of each category (0.6-1.4° C) followed by the deep layer, which had an exceptional warming of ~ 0.6° C, and finally by the intermediate layer, with a mean

-All five sectors showed a larger warming than the FLOAT climatology with a mean temperature increase in spring-summer 2022 between 0.2° C and 0.8° C in response to the MHW event (Table 2).
+- 180 warming of ~ 0.4° C (Table 2).
+All five sectors showed a larger warming than the FLOAT climatology with temperature increases in spring-summer 2022 between 0.2° C and 0.8° C in response to the MHW event (Table 2).
 Some differences in warming observed among the sectors are related to their peculiar hydrological and dynamical characteristics.
-During the spring-summer period, the surface layer of the NWM and SWM sectors and partially of the ION sector, was characterized by both larger stratifications and stratification anomalies compared to the FLOAT climatology (Figures 3(a), 3(b)).
-Strong stratification prevents vertical heat penetration causing negative T_a in the 50-100 m layer (Figure 2(a-c)).
-In the PG sector, summer-spring stratification anomaly was consistent with climatology (Figure 3(b)), and vertical heat penetration was closely related to the gyre dynamics.
-In the SAP sector, stratification during the summer-spring period was lower than climatology suggesting an instability of the water column and therefore the transport of the vertical heat to the deep layers.
-The median of all profiles available in spring-summer 2022, when not categorized, closely aligns with the median of profiles in category C1 (Figures 3(c), 3(d)).
-This condition arises because category C1 consistently boasts the highest number of profiles across various sectors.
+During the spring-summer period, the surface layer of the NWM and SWM sectors and partially of the ION sector, was characterised by both larger stratifications and stratification anomalies compared to the FLOAT climatology (Figures 3(a), 3(b)).
+Strong - 185 stratification prevents vertical heat penetration causing negative T_a in the 50-100 m layer (Figure 2(a-c)).
+In the PG sector, summer-spring stratification was consistent with climatology (Figure 3(b)), and vertical heat penetration was closely related to the gyre dynamics.
+In the SAP sector, stratification during the summer-spring period was lower than climatology; this suggests an instability of the water column and therefore the transport of the vertical heat to the deep layers.